RunestoneInteractive/RunestoneServer/docker/README.rst

 .. note::

     PreTeXt authors, see `Publishing to Runestone Academy <https://pretextbook.org/doc/guide/html/sec-publishing-to-runestone-academy.html>`_.
+After that, you can build a pretext book just like building a Runestone book ``rsmanage build --ptx coursename``

 The following information applies only *authoring* books using the Runestone.

 .. warning::